isa-ulisboa/msc-gis/exercises/msc-gis-ex08_spatial_Interpolation.md

 3. Calculate the areas that fullfill all requirements

-    If all raster layers are classified as binary, where `1` represent the area of interest, the result of a map algebra operation between all layers will result in the areas of interest with the value `1`.
+    The previous step created raster layers are classified as binary, where pixels of value `1` represent the area of interest.
+By overlaying layers through a map algebra operation, it is possible to produce a result layer with the areas of interest containing being the value `1`.
+Which operation should be performed?

     - in **QGIS**, search in the Processing Toolbox for the tool *Raster Calculator*.
 Set the following parameters:
-        - define the expression as the multiplication of all reclassified layers.
-Double click the layers to add them to the expression
+        - define the expression as the multiplication between all of reclassified layers.
+Double click the layers to add them to the expression panel
         - set cell size as the same of raster `Freguesias`
         - set outpt extent as the same of raster `Freguesias`
         - set Output CRS as the same of raster `Freguesias`